ElienDiaz/my_website/README.md

 # Welcome to my website!

-This was made using the Svelte and Bulma frameworks for sites, as well as a lot of help from my friend Sam (find him at sam-mohr.com.
+This was made using the Svelte and Bulma frameworks for sites, as well as a lot of help from my friend Sam (find him [here](https://sam-mohr.com).
 He is a web developer and was especially helpful in debugging and understanding how to make this site).

 ---